 Avoid Hiring a Bad Contractor to Save Time and Money

 If you’ve already had a bad experience, all you can do is follow the steps above and hope for the best outcome.
-However, if you haven’t hired a contractor yet and want to save yourself a headache, do your homework first.
+Next However, if you haven’t hired a contractor yet and want to save yourself a headache, do your homework first.
 Your renovation projects will go much more smoothly with the added due diligence.
 Then, you won’t ever have to wonder what to do when your contractor does poor work.

 Plenty of red flags will pop up if you read reviews and talk to several contractors about the job.
 Top signs of a scam include requiring payments in cash, a high upfront deposit — anything more than 20% of the total cost — no physical office and shoddy-looking equipment.

-Unfortunately, it’s not always easy to tell if a contractor is a scam artist.
+Unfortunately, it’s not always easy to tell if a contractor does shoddy work ahead of time.
 If you get stuck in a bad situation, take a deep breath and follow the advice above.
 Most importantly, if it comes to this, seek official legal advice from a credentialed professional.
 With time and patience, you’ll make it through.